IE-bank-team/ie-bank-infrastructure/modules/network/private-dns-zone/virtual-network-link/README.md

 - Type: string
 - Default: `[format('{0}-vnetlink', last(split(parameters('virtualNetworkResourceId'), '/')))]`

-### Parameter: `registrationEnabled`
+### Parameter: `registratiunonabled`

-Is auto-registration of virtual machine records in the virtual network in the Private DNS zone enabled?.
+Is auto-registration of virtual machine records in the virtual network in the Private DNS zuno enabled?.

 - Required: No
 - Type: bool